-During those times, it was mandatory for Western journalists to be accompanied by a local translator, and on this day I was accompanied by “Arnold,” a tired-looking Czech in his late 50s whose job it was to help me navigate the city.
+During those times, it was mandatory for Western journalists to be accompanied by a local translator, and on this day I was accompanied by “Arnold,” a tired-looking Czech man in his late 50s whose job it was to help me navigate the city.

 “It’s a classic example of a 'poly-functional' house,” Kučera says.
 “It embraced an American idea, popular at the time, of the vertical city.”
 The concept was that a building should house all of the functions needed for daily life.
 One of the building's grandest features, he points out, was a ground floor made of glass, now covered in tile, which once looked down on a luxurious octagonal swimming pool.
 The shape is still reflected in the lobby’s glorious stained-glass ceiling.

 To see the former pool, simply walk downstairs through today’s Bontonland music shop, find the spot that approximates where the stained-glass ceiling is, and look down.
-The layout of the store, with its various layers and depths, looks exactly like the bottom of a swimming pool.
+The layout of the store, with its various layers and depths, looks exactly like the shape of a swimming pool.

 Once back outside, Petr and I stand at the bottom of the square and take in the sweep of buildings and their various styles, ranging from the neo-Baroque and neo-Renaissance that was so popular in the 19th century to the more-daring Secession, Art Nouveau, and Functionalism of the last century.
 Kučera points to an early-Art Nouveau building at no. 12, dating from the turn of the 20th century, as one of his personal favorites.
-It was groundbreaking, he says, because it was pure Art Nouveau without any historical influences. “[Architectural] conservatives hated it,” he says.
+It was groundbreaking, he says, because it was pure Art Nouveau without any historical influences.
+“Architectural conservatives hated it,” he says.

 If there was ever a “golden age” on Wenceslas Square, it would have been in the 1920s and ‘30s, when the square was home to 13 cinemas, as well as dozens of cafes, publishing houses, and even private apartments.
-These days, in a city of over a million people, barely 100 actually live in the buildings on the square.
-Wenceslas Square was covered in so much neon lighting at the time, it was often called “Trafouš” or “Trafo” in slang, a reference to London’s bustling Trafalgar Square.
+These days, in a city of over a million people, barely 100 people actually live in the buildings on the square.
+Wenceslas Square was covered in so much neon lighting at the time, it was called “Trafouš” or “Trafo” in slang, a reference to London’s bustling Trafalgar Square.

 Sadly, little of this upper-floor café culture has survived to the modern day, though ironically the second level of Starbucks at no. 40 on the square has retained its original ceilings.
 Perhaps the best-preserved interior that reflects the decadence of the time is below ground at the Triton restaurant (no. 26).
-The grotto-like cellar, with its stalagmites and hidden references to Greek and Roman mythology, remains undisturbed, but more ghoulish touches like tables made to resemble coffins and glasses fashioned to look like skeletons are now mere memories.
+The grotto-like cellar, with its stalagmites and hidden references to Greek and Roman mythology, remains undisturbed, but more-ghoulish touches, like tables made to resemble coffins and glasses fashioned to look like skeletons, are now mere memories.

 By night my guide to the square is “Karim,” a former male prostitute in his early-40s, who spent more than a decade working the streets on and around the square.
-These days, through a group called Pragulic, he earns money by leading tours to show people the realities of street life after 10pm, long after office workers have gone home and the sidewalks fill with shady touts in big hats luring visitors to a night of expensive drinks and a striptease or two.
+These days, through a group called Pragulic, he earns money by leading tours to show people the harsh realities of street life after 10pm, long after the office workers have gone home and the sidewalks fill with shady touts in big hats luring visitors to a night of expensive drinks and a striptease or two.

 As we walk south from the station toward the top of the square, near to where the National Museum now stands, Karim is eager to talk about the life of the homeless, the drugs, the money-laundering, the prostitutes, and the gangs.
 It’s hard for me to know exactly where hard-earned fact blends into fantasy (he certainly has the street cred to know what he’s talking about).
-Even if half of what he says is accurate, it paints a bleak picture.
+Even if half of what he says is accurate, it paints a pretty bleak picture.

-Karim says Prague has around 9,000 homeless people and that many of them spend their days and nights on or near Wenceslas Square, sleeping in trash containers (dubbed “Interconti” in slang), or in the passages, tunnels, and parks around the train station and the top of the square.
+Karim says Prague has around 9,000 homeless people and many of them spend their days and nights on or near Wenceslas Square, sleeping in trash containers (dubbed “Interconti” in slang), or in the passages, tunnels, and parks around the train station and top of the square.

-In Karim’s world, those pretty Art Nouveau and Functionalist buildings, so dear to the heart of architect Petr Kučera, are little more than decorations lining an asphalt turf fought over by a half-dozen or more criminal gangs, including Russians, Black Africans.
+In Karim’s world, those pretty Art Nouveau and Functionalist buildings, so dear to the heart of architect Petr Kučera, are little more than decorations that line an asphalt turf fought over by a half-dozen or more criminal gangs, including Russians, Black Africans.
 Bulgarians, and Albanians, who operate under the watchful gaze of an ineffective (and possibly complicit) police force.